Understand Asana’s capabilities

 - Task assignees—Give tasks a clear owner, so everyone knows who’s responsible.

-- Sections and columns—Group tasks into sections or columns in any project to match workflows and keep tasks organized.
+- Sections and columns—Group tasks into sections or columns in a list or board project (respectively) to keep tasks organized, or match your workflow stages.

 - Custom fields—Enable you to add more data to tasks in Asana projects.
 Field names, types, and values are customizable, so you can create a field for whatever is important to your workflow.*